subvertnormality/mosaic/README.md

 ```

 Some devices respond to trigs on specific note numbers.
 Without locking a channel to the relevant note numbers, things can get strange very quickly in the world of _Mosaic_ as merging patterns often alters the note numbers on clashing steps (by design).
 This is obviously not desirable for devices that require a specific midi note for a specific drum sound, for example.
 You can lock a device's note number using the "Fixed Note" param on the trig lock page.
-You can also set this in your `custom_midi_device_map.lua` file:
+You can also set this in your `custom_device_map.lua` file:

 ```
   {